Jump to Heading

 Metallic smoke (unburned metal ore particles).

-Chemical smoke (unburned particles of chemicals).
+Chemical smoke (unburned particles of chemical).

 Cigarette smoke (nicotine particles).